bukalapak/toggleable/README.md

 * storage : Storage persistence to use, you should pass an object that responds to methods that specified in `Toggleable::StorageAbstract` class or use the provided implementation in `toggleable/storage/*.rb`.
 If not provided, it will use memory store as persistence.
 Default: `Toggleable::MemoryStore`
 * namespace : Prefix namespace for your stored keys.
 Default: `toggleable`
 * logger : Logger to use, you should pass an object that respond to methods that speciied in `Toggleable::LoggerAbstract` class.
 It will not log if none provided.
 Default: `none`
+* notifier: Notifier to use for notify any changes made, you should pass an object that respond to methods that specified in `Toggleable::NotifierAbstract` class.
+It will not log if none provided.
+Default: `none`

 ### Usage